SJbrou/stanbrouwer/_posts/2024-12-13-scraping-the-vu-site.md

 ## Implementation using R

-Lets start by cleaning the worksapce and loading required dependencies
+Lets start by cleaning the workspace and loading required dependencies

 ```r
 # a nice function to clear the worksapce and install + load required packages